 - Certificate of Occupancy: You’ll need a Certificate of Occupancy, along with relevant building permits and inspections, if your business involves a new or altered building or a change in occupancy, location, ownership, or use of any land or building.

-- Recycling: Businesses are required by law to recycle the two recyclable materials it generates in the greatest quantities.
+- Recycling: Businesses are required by law to recycle aluminum cans, cardboard, glass, metal cans, metal household items, mixed paper and plastics.
 They must submit a recycling plan with the Department of Environmental Services within thirty days of receiving the Certificate of Occupancy and have an operational recycling program in place within ninety days.

 - Signs: You’ll need to submit a Sign Permit Application if your business will have any sort of sign.